Stanford-PDM/notes/DeliteOps.md

 It means that the field's value is `someValue` which is either a default value or another field in the class.
 And the reason why it is written this way is to automatically apply a transformer to all members of a class.

-For consiceness reasons, for now on, I will rewrite the above as :
+For consiceness reasons, from this point on, I will rewrite the above as :

 ```scala
 val field: Type = someValue